 Conflict-free doesn't necessarily mean ethically sourced - these gemstones could still be mined with environmentally destructive methods.
 A truly ethically source gemstone however would by default be conflict-free.

-Are Lab-Grown Gemstones an Ethical Alternative?
+Are Lab-Grown Gemstones more Ethical?

 Lab-grown gemstones are man-made gems produced in a lab.
 Just like natural gemstones, lab-made gems can be created ethically or unethically.